Tshiebwe shines again, No. 7 Kentucky beats Florida 71-63

 And when the Gators (19-12, 9-9) made another run late, Tshiebwe answered with a layup to make it a 10-point game with about 3 minutes to play.

-Long before then, he already had locked up his 13th consecutive double-double.
+Long before then, he already had locked up another double-double.
+His 25th leaves him one shy of the school record set by Dan Issel in the 1969-70 season.

+“The things that he’s doing haven’t been been done in 50 years,” Calipari said, repeating the line for effect.

-Tshiebwe made 11 of 16 field goals and was perfect in five trips to the free-throw line.
+Tshiebwe made 11 of 16 shots and was perfect in five trips to the free-throw line.
 He added two blocks and three steals, including one that led to a three-point play.

+“Sometimes I can’t believe what I’m doing,” Tshiebwe said.
+“How?
+This is impossible.
+I’m in college and everybody can play. … The confidence right now is at a different level.”

 Sahvir Wheeler added 13 points for the visitors, and Kellan Grady chipped in 11.